Richard Keys: Departure from Sky Sports

 In January 2011, Keys left Sky Sports after making derogatory comments about female assistant referee Sian Massey.
 His off-air comments about Massey and the fitness of women to officiate at football matches were recorded and leaked.
 Further clips were leaked showing co-presenter Andy Gray and Keys behaving in a sexist manner.

-Keys apologised for the "prehistoric banter" and said: "Such comments were made off-air to work colleagues, and were, of course, never intended to be broadcast."
-He added that "If off-air conversations of television and radio presenters were recorded, there would be no one left working.
-That is not to defend what happened."
+Keys apologised and said: "Prehistoric banter isn't acceptable in the modern world.
+I accept that.
+We failed to change when the world has changed."

 Keys later joined talkSPORT radio, where he presented on Saturday evenings.
-Later in 2011, Keys returned to television broadcasting launching the boxing channel Boxnation with boxing promoter Frank Warren.
+Later in 2011, Keys returned to television broadcasting launching the boxing channel BoxNation with boxing promoter Frank Warren.

 Al Jazeera, beIN Sports and Talksport

 In June 2013, Al Jazeera agreed a contract with Keys and Andy Gray.
 They present English and European football coverage from Doha, Qatar, including the Premier League, UEFA Champions League, and FA Cup.

-Coverage started for the 2013–14 season while they continued to present their TalkSport show from Qatar.
+Coverage started for the 2013–14 season while they continued to present their Talksport show from Qatar.

 Keys and Gray are the mainstays of the football coverage on BeIN Sports channels, which broadcasts all 380 Premier League games per season.

+Since 2013, Keys has maintained a blog on his personal website that is often referenced in sports media.

 Personal life

 From the age of four, Richard Keys had a passion for football, ever since his father took him to watch Coventry City play Swansea Town in the old Third Division.
 He was educated at the now-defunct Whitley Abbey Comprehensive School, where he was head boy.

+Richard Keys married his first wife Julia in 1982 and they had two children together.
+Julia filed for divorce in 2016 due to Richard Keys's alleged infidelity.

+In November 2000, Keys was heard to make a racially motivated comment about footballer David Johnson while broadcasting live on a Sky test channel.
+While discussing Johnson's potential eligibility to play for the Scotland national team with pundits Ray Wilkins and Graeme Souness, Keys referred to Johnson as a "choco jocko".
+The incident was brought to the public eye in February 2011, following Keys' departure from Sky for various other inappropriate remarks.

+In June 2023, Keys married Lucie Rose, a lawyer 32 years his junior.
+It has been alleged that Lucie was his daughter's best friend, but he has denied this.

 Awards

-In 2003, Keys has received an Honorary title from Coventry University (Honorary Doctor of Letters) for outstanding services to sports broadcasting.
+In 2002, Keys received an honorary doctorate from Coventry University for outstanding services to sports broadcasting.

 In 2012, Keys and Andy Gray received the best sports programme prize for their talkSPORT show at the Sony Radio Academy Awards.

-He has also received a variety of best sports presenter awards from different publications.

 Charity work

-Keys and Geoff Shreeves have helped to raise money for Nordoff-Robbins (A musical charity for Children with Autism).
+Keys and Geoff Shreeves have helped to raise money for Nordoff-Robbins, a musical charity for children with autism.

 Keys is a patron of the Willow Foundation, a charity for people with special needs, founded by the former Arsenal goalkeeper Bob Wilson in memory of his late daughter.